 • Failing to obey traffic signals.
 It's just common sense: when drivers run stop signs or ignore traffic lights, the chances of a collision are greatly increased.
 All drivers should use extra caution when proceeding through intersections.

-• Following too closely ("tailgaiting").
+• Following too closely ("tailgating").
 Use the three-second rule to ensure you have allowed enough distance between your vehicle and the one traveling in front of you.
-Tailgaiting is an extremely common cause of rear-end collisions, which commonly result in serious neck, shoulder and back injuries.
+Tailgating is an extremely common cause of rear-end collisions, which commonly result in serious neck, shoulder and back injuries.